 Appeal Process

 Students with a GPA below the Annual Admission GPA and who have completed all pre-major requirements are allowed a maximum of two appeals for admission into the Gatton College of Business and Economics.
 If the Appeals Committee feels that there is persuasive evidence that personal, academic or professional circumstances have affected a student’s grade and if the Appeals Committee feels that the student shows promise for successful completion of a degree in the Gatton College of Business and Economics, acceptance may be granted.
-Information about the appeals process are available in the Undergraduate Resource Center of the Gatton College of Business & Economics Building.
+Information about the appeals process is available in the Undergraduate Resource Center of the Gatton College of Business & Economics Building.
 The deadline for the submission of the appeals is generally 45 days prior to the beginning of the semester; however, appeals materials are not accepted for the 4-week intersession.
 [US: 9/13/99; 5/6/2019]

 Five-Year Program in Accountancy